 8.6 mile round trip / high point 12,324 feet / low point 9,475 feet / elevation gain approx 2,900 feet

 This trail brings you to what I call the "Roof of the World" - the summit of Flat Top brings you incredible views atop the Continental Divide.
-Bear Lake trail head gets extremely busy, so an early start is highly recommended to bag a spot.
+Bear Lake trailhead gets extremely busy, so an early start is highly recommended to bag a spot.
 As half the trail up to Flat Top is above treeline, it's also a good idea on an early start to avoid the afternoon storms that can spring up!
 The trail is well signposted, with two splits after 0.5 miles (Bierstadt Lake trail) and 1.0 mile (Odessa Lake) to watch out for.
 Steady climbing gradually steepens, with thick timber thinning out at Dream Lake Overlook (1.6 miles).
 Forest thins out further, through Emerald Lake Overlook at 2.85 miles.
-The transition to treeline starts about 0.5 mile before this, and views clear to enable breathtaking vistas if the valley carved by the Tyndall Glacier, one of 5 active glaciers in RMNP.
+The transition to treeline starts about 0.5 miles before it and views clear enough to enable breathtaking vistas if the valley carved by the Tyndall Glacier, one of 5 active glaciers in RMNP.
 Climbing becomes less steep as you climb through tundra - here is where you can often see pike, marmots, ptarmigan, abundant wildflowers, elk, bighorn sheep and mountain goats.
 The trail scales a perennial snowfield above the horse hitchrack - keep an eye on the cairns to guide you through.
-There is no sign to mark the summit; however the FlatTop Trail / Tonahutu Trail junctions is generally regarded as the summit point.
+There is no sign to mark the summit; however, the FlatTop Trail / Tonahutu Trail junctions is generally regarded as the summit point.
 Interestingly, the trail closely follows a route used by the Ute & Arapahoe Indians to cross over the Divide.

 Hallett Peak is close by the summit of Flat Top, and is worth the extra effort to get there!
 The trail is 0.7 miles, and is marked in places by cairns - take the unmarked trail south from the Flat Top / Tonahutu junction to the summit of Hallett - it is an additional 389 feet of climbing to the summit.

-The return journey to the Bear Lake trail head is the reverse of the ascent journey.
-Watch out for hikers on the trail, especially nearer to the Bear Lake trail head.
+The return journey to the Bear Lake trailhead is the reverse of the ascent journey.
+Watch out for hikers on the trail, especially nearer to the Bear Lake trailhead.